-For the purpose of this DCP Chapter Koala habitat means;
+For the purpose of this DCP Chapter Koala habitat means:

-- 1. Areas of native vegetation mapped and identified as per Clause 7 of the Koala Habitat Protection SEPP (2019); or - 2.
+- 1. Areas of native vegetation mapped and identified as per Clause 7 of the State Environmental Planning Policy Koala Habitat Protection 2019 (Koala SEPP); or - 2.
 Areas identified within the Byron Coast Comprehensive Koala Plan of Management; or - 3.
-Areas of native vegetation, including plantings, that comprise koala feed tree species found in Schedule 2 of the Koala Habitat Protection SEPP (2019) specific to the North Coast Koala Management Area (Appendix 1), and - 4.
+Areas of native vegetation, including plantings, that comprise koala use tree species found in Schedule 2 of the Koala Habitat Protection SEPP 2019 specific to the North Coast Koala Management Area (Appendix 1), and - 4.
 Sightings and or records of koalas (within a 2.5km range of koala habitat) persistent over 3 koala generations that may be evidenced by breeding females and or historical records and or survey.

-- 1. To protect the remaining koala populations and koala habitat in Byron Shire through the principle of avoidance. - 2.
-To increase the total area of koala habitat within the identified koala planning area and across the broader Local Government Area by at least 25% including consolidated linkages within and beyond the identified koala planning area. - 3.
+1. To protect the remaining koala populations and koala habitat in Byron Shire through the principle of avoidance.

+- 2. To increase the total area of koala habitat within the identified koala planning area and across the broader Local Government Area by at least 25% including consolidated linkages within and beyond the identified koala planning area. - 3.
 To maintain the presence of a self-sustaining koala population within the coastal area and undertake the identification of koala populations in the surrounding areas and hinterland. - 4.
-To identify areas known to have koala populations as evidenced by land which has feed tree species (Appendix 1) listed in Schedule 2 for the North Coast Koala Management Area within the Koala Habitat Protection SEPP (2019) and; - a. historical koala records (within 2.5km range) that establish generational persistence and or, - b. records of breeding females, or - c. sufficient survey to establish generational persistence.
+To identify areas known to have koala populations as evidenced by land containing koala use trees species (Appendix 1) listed in Schedule 2 for the North Coast Koala Management Area within the Koala Habitat Protection SEPP 2019 and: - a. historical koala records (within a 2.5km range of koala habitat) that establish generational persistence and or, - b. records of breeding females, or - c. sufficient survey to establish generational persistence.

-- 1. For development in areas identified in the Byron Coast Comprehensive Koala Plan of Management, the provisions of Part 2 apply. - 2.
-For development in areas outside of the identified areas within the Byron Coast Comprehensive Koala Plan of Management that have koala feed trees (Appendix 1) and or koala habitat on or adjacent to their Lot, irrespective of the size of the Lot, the requirements of the Koala Habitat Protection SEPP (2019) apply. - 3.
-Notwithstanding the Koala Habitat Protection SEPP (2019) Guidelines (as yet unpublished) the following mitigation measures are required to be addressed within any development application that has the potential to impact koalas and or koala habitat irrespective of Lot size.
+- 1. For development in areas identified in the Byron Coast Comprehensive Koala Plan of Management (CKPoM), the provisions of Part 2 within the CKPoM apply. - 2.
+For development in areas outside of the identified areas within the CKPoM that have koala use trees (Appendix 1) and or koala habitat on or adjacent to their Lot, irrespective of the size of the Lot, the requirements of this DCP Chapter apply. - 3.
+The following mitigation measures are required to be addressed within any development application that has the potential to impact koalas and or koala habitat irrespective of Lot size.